-6. MOUNTING AND DISMOUNTING
+B. MOUNTING AND DISMOUNTING

-After customers have completed their forms they are then permitted to enter the mounting yard with their form bought with them for the purposes of Allocation of Horses section.
+After customers have completed their forms or online waiver they are then permitted to enter the mounting yard after the Allocation of Horses section.
 Customers are only to enter the yard as requested to do so by staff and are to be supervised when mounting the horse:

-- 1. Firstly this involves holding on to the bridle of the horse on the left hand side and instructing the customer to place left foot in stirrup, hold on to front right kneepad and rear of saddle, moving upward and leaning over middle of saddle before swinging right foot over the other side.
-Using mounting blocks to raise height of rider is permitted. - 2.
-Instruct customer to hold onto reins whilst stirrups are adjusted on either side to a suitable length for customer to be able to rise to trot and clear saddle. - 3.
+- 5. Firstly this involves holding on to the bridle of the horse on the left hand side and instructing the customer to place left foot in stirrup, hold on to front right kneepad and rear of saddle, moving upward and leaning over middle of saddle before swinging right foot over the other side.
+Using mounting blocks to raise height of rider is permitted. - 6.
+Instruct customer to hold onto reins whilst stirrups are adjusted on either side to a suitable length for customer to be able to rise to trot and clear saddle. - 7.
 Follow procedures as per Rider Instruction.